 Age Range For Grabbing

 Babies grow and change at an amazing rate.
 One exciting milestone is when they start grabbing toys.
 This stage shows their growing curiosity and motor skills.
-Parents often ask, “When does this happen?”
-Understanding the age range for grabbing helps parents know what to expect.
-It also aids in supporting their child’s development.
+Understanding the age range for grabbing helps parents know what to expect and support their child’s development.

 Typical Age For Grabbing